 Summary : Skiff, kayak, and paddle board through fjords and inlets as wildlife greets you from land and sea.
-See the Tongass and Glacier Bay National Park as Alaskans do, by hike and bushwhack.
+Explore the wilderness of the Tongass National Forest and Glacier Bay National Park.

 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Snorkeling, Dedicated Solo Cabins